Giovanni Giolitti: 1908 Messina earthquake

 On 28 December 1908, a strong earthquake of magnitude of 7.1 and a maximum Mercalli intensity scale of XI, hit Sicily and Calabria.
 About ten minutes after the earthquake, the sea on both sides of the Strait suddenly withdrew a 12-meter (39-foot) tsunami swept in, and three waves struck nearby coasts.
 It impacted hardest along the Calabrian coast and inundated Reggio Calabria after the sea had receded 70 meters from the shore.
 The entire Reggio seafront was destroyed and numbers of people who had gathered there perished.
 Nearby Villa San Giovanni was also badly hit.
 Along the coast between Lazzaro and Pellaro, houses and a railway bridge were washed away.
 The cities of Messina and Reggio Calabria were almost completely destroyed and between 75,000 and 200,000 lives were lost.

 News of the disaster was carried to Prime Minister Giolitti by Italian torpedo boats to Nicotera, where the telegraph lines were still working, but that was not accomplished until midnight at the end of the day.
 Rail lines in the area had been destroyed, often along with the railway stations.
 The Italian Regia Marina ("Royal Navy") and Regio Esercito (Royal Army) responded and began searching, treating the injured, providing food and water, and evacuating refugees (as did every ship).
 Giolitti imposed martial law with all looters to be shot, which extended to survivors foraging for food.
 King Victor Emmanuel III and Queen Elena arrived two days after the earthquake to assist the victims and survivors.
 The disaster made headlines worldwide and international relief efforts were launched.
 With the help of the Red Cross and sailors of the Russian and British fleets, search and cleanup were expedited.

 1909 election and resignation

-In 1909 general election, Giolitti's Left gained 54.4% of votes and 329 seats out of 508.
+In 1909 Italian general election, Giolitti's Left gained 54.4% of votes and 329 seats out of 508.
 Giolitti found himself faced with the necessity for renewing the steamship conventions which were about to lapse.
 The bill presented by his Cabinet on this subject was designed to conciliate conflicting politicaI interests rather than to solve the actual problem.
 The vigorous attacks of the conservative opposition, led by Baron Sidney Sonnino, induced Giolitti to adjourn the debate until the autumn, when, the Cabinet having been defeated on a point of procedure, he resigned on 2 December.
-Giolitti proposed Sonnino as new prime minister, but after a few months, he withdrew his support for Sonnino's government and supported the moderate Luigi Luzzatti as new head of government.
+Giolitti proposed Sonnino as new prime minister; after a few months, he withdrew his support for Sonnino's government and supported the moderate Luigi Luzzatti as new head of government.
 Given his party's position, Giolitti remained the real power.